reembarghouty-rgb/Comms-Feed/README.md

 **What we're building, for whom, why now.**

 - **Product:** Communication Feed: a dedicated engagement tab in Workday Mobile where AI agents surface the right information, at the right time, to the right frontline team, turning passive communication into proactive action.
-- **AI Value Archetype:** Ambient intelligence — agents show up proactively in the team's shared space without being asked, rather than responding to individual queries.
+- **AI Value Archetype:** Ambient intelligence, agents show up proactively in the team's shared space without being asked, rather than responding to individual queries.
 - **Vulnerability Scores:** Moat 4/5 · Data 5/5 · Platform 3/5
 - **Top Risk:** Sana API architecture not confirmed for mobile, late changes could force significant rework and delay the agent integration layer the entire feed depends on.
 - **Confidence:** H